marzeq/marzeq/README.md

 ### Hi there!

-## I am an advanced Pytho developer, advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java.
+## I am an advanced Python developer, advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java.

 <br>